Overview

 What if costs go up?

-There are several controls in place to ensure Glasgow 2026 is delivered on budget including a contingency in the Games budget and in agreement with the CGF, we have the scope to adjust service levels to reduce costs where required.
+The last three Commonwealth Games events were delivered under budget.
+We have several controls in place to ensure Glasgow 2026 is delivered on budget including a contingency in the Games budget and, in agreement with the CGF, we have the scope to adjust service levels to reduce costs where required.

 Governance